tolarewaju3/codelikethewind/5g-streaming/README.md

 Name the dashboard `Sensor Data`.
 Click Create.
 And click save in the upper right corner.

 Next, **we’ll display the total calls received** on our dashboard.
-In the upper right corner, click `+New → SQL Query`.
+In the upper right corner, click `+ New → SQL Query`.
 Select our Sensor Data database and enter the query below.

 ```
 SELECT